 Before programming, coaches need to ask their clients about their history with running.
 This doesn’t have to be overly complex it can be as simple as “Have you ran before?
 When was the last time you stood up for four hours straight?”
 James typically gathers this information during the initial consultation and assessment, learn James’ method for assessing and consulting client for free here.

 When programming running James recommends using intervals to build volume and stride efficiencies.
 Intervals do not mean HIIT (high-intensity interval training) in this context it refers to repeatable aerobic efforts.
 A sample interval progression could like:

 30 seconds of running 4:30 of walking x 1-3 (multiple days a week)

 60 seconds of running 4 minutes of walking x 1-3 (multiple days a week)

 The end goal of this progression is determined by the client and through the ongoing communication between the coach and client.
 While this sample program might seem excessively long it will prepare the client for long distance running for the rest of their life.

 Progressing a client to run long distance takes time, but it is something that you can easily program for any client.
 However, the trick is creating a good relationship with the client through your monthly consultations and assessments.
-Learn James’ personal method for consulting client’s and his fundamentals of program design in the Free 7-Day OPEX Coaching Course.
+Learn James’ personal method for consulting client’s and his fundamentals of program design in the free Professional Coaching Blueprint.